-- The Canadian and U.S. automotive industries are one of the most integrated industries in the entire world.
-Last year, bilateral automotive trade with the U.S. totaled over \$160 billion. - In 2023, Canada and the United States produced over 11 million vehicles. - Automotive parts can cross the border up to seven times before being installed in a finished vehicle. - Within North America, the Great Lakes cluster of Michigan, Indiana, Illinois, Ohio and Ontario is the largest automotive manufacturing cluster. - In 2023, the region produced 5.8 million vehicles. - On average, Canadian vehicles contain approximately 50% U.S. content by value.
-Canada imports over \$30.3 billion worth of automotive parts from the United States each year (including from Michigan, Ohio, Indiana, Kentucky, West Virginia and Illinois). - Canada is a supplier of critical automotive parts that keep U.S. assembly plants open.
-For example, Ford's Windsor-based engine plants supply Ford assembly plants in Kentucky, Michigan, Missouri and Ohio. - This trade helps keep U.S. automotive factories open, in turn supporting U.S. workers and U.S. exports to Canada and around the world. - Canada is also an important export destination for vehicles assembled in the United States.
-The U.S. exports more vehicles to Canada than any other country. - The CUSMA contains provisions related to automotive trade, with requirements around North American content and well-paying labour.
-Deeper integration in the automotive sector is at the heart of the Agreement. - Our trade translates into prosperity for workers in both Canada and the U.S. The integrated Canada-U.S. automotive sector supports almost 1.2 million jobs across both countries. - Canada-US automotive trade is an engine that powers a range of related industries, from aluminum to emerging technologies.
+- On average, Canadian vehicles contain approximately 50% U.S. content by value.
+In 2024, Canada imported nearly \$30 billion worth of automotive parts from the United States (including from Michigan, Ohio, Indiana, Kentucky, West Virginia and Illinois).12 - Canada is a supplier of critical automotive parts that keep U.S. assembly plants open.
+For example, Ford's Windsor-based engine plants supply Ford assembly plants in Kentucky, Michigan, Missouri and Ohio. - This trade helps keep U.S. automotive factories open, in turn supporting U.S. workers and U.S. exports to Canada and around the world. - The CUSMA contains provisions related to automotive trade, with requirements around North American content and well-paying labour.
+Deeper integration in the automotive sector is at the heart of the Agreement. - Our trade translates into prosperity for workers in both Canada and the U.S. The integrated Canada-U.S. automotive sector supports over 1.1 million jobs across both countries.13 - Canada-US automotive trade is an engine that powers a range of related industries, from aluminum to emerging technologies.

-- In Canada, automotive manufacturing supports over 129,000 direct jobs, contributed \$18.6 billion in 2023 to Canada's gross domestic product, and is one of the country's largest export industries.
-In 2023, Canada produced over 1.5 million vehicles. - The automotive sector is heavily reliant on trade with the U.S. In 2023, total automotive trade with the U.S. was \$160.8 billion (\$82 billion in exports and \$78.9 billion in imports). - Approximately 94% of vehicles produced in Canada are exported, with over 97% going to the U.S. With respect to automotive parts, 60% of Canadian production is exported, with over 90% going to the U.S.
+- In Canada, automotive manufacturing supports 126,000 direct jobs, contributed \$16.8 billion in 2024 to Canada's gross domestic product, and is one of the country's largest export industries.
+In 2024, Canada produced over 1.3 million vehicles.14 - The automotive sector is heavily reliant on trade with the U.S. In 2024, total automotive trade with the U.S. totaled \$150 billion (\$73 billion in domestic exports and \$77 billion in imports).15 - Approximately 92% of vehicles produced in Canada are exported, with over 97% going to the U.S. With respect to automotive parts, 61% of Canadian production is exported, with over 91% going to the U.S.16